 Producing a Virtual Conversation

 One thing that most of these systems lack is a realistic interactive capability to engage in a conversation-like interchange of information.
 The authors assert that, for both the home-schooled and for the remotely assigned DoD student, this exchange of views, questions, and understanding is necessary for optimal learning.
 This section lays out some of the capabilities of Natural Language Processing (NLP) as was utilized in the University of Southern California's Institute for Creative Technologies (ICT) project for the Office of Naval Research.
-The project was called MentorPal and it was designed to provide on-line advice for young people who are contemplating a technical career in the DoD (Davis, D.M., 2019).
+The project was called MentorPal and it was designed to provide on-line advice for young people who are contemplating a technical career in the DoD (Davis, 2019).
 There is a growing body of capability in NLP which allows the rapid analysis of spoken or typed words and a virtually instantaneous germane response by the computer.
 Chatbots such as Apple's Siri, Google's "Hey, Google", and Amazon's Alexa are commonly known examples of such devices.
 Implementing extensions of such technology, the ICT team produced a large (~600) video clips of advice by DoD technical professionals to respond in a conversational way to the student's inquiries.